-Magic Lanterns: Hi-Tech Video Projectors from Brussels to Moscow
+Magic Lanterns: Hi-Tech Video Projectors from Brussels

 Platon was the first to formulate projection principle.
 The first projection device appeared in the middle of the 17th century: - famous "magic lanterns" or "laterna magica" made by Christiaan Huygens, which became very famous due to charlatans.
 In that time many travelling illusionists used magic lanterns and set of pictures showing dancing skeletons and ghosts.

 In the 19th century Edison invented kinescope, and Lumiere brothers started the cinema era, so the magic lantern remained home entertainment.
 It was called slide projector, and several generation of kids watched "home cartoons".

 In the beginning of 1960s 3M corporation presented its first overhead projector.
 It is used up to date in schools and universities, and cannot be replaced by multimedia projectors.

 From the end of the 1980s the film in the overhead projectors became replaced with the LCD screen connected to the computer.
 In 1987 such LCD panel was offered by American Proxima.
 Apart of computer, the panel could be connected to the video tape-recorder.

 In 1995 Proxima combined the source of light and LCD panel, making the first multimedia projector.
 The first LCD projectors worked on halogen lamps, and weighted around 9 kg.
 Search for alternative resulted in developing digital technology DLP.

 The first DLP projector was made by InFocus company.
 Texas Instruments company offered new projection system DLP (Digital Light Processing) where the light was reflected by micro mirrors, the components of DMD (Digital Mircomirror Display).
 DLP projectors weighted much less, and the image was more clear.